epics-motor/motorPhytron/phytronApp/src/README.txt

 P01 (Type of movement) - Set to hardware limit switches (1)

-P02 (Units of movemnt) - Always set to step - unit conversion is done within the motor record.
+P02 (Units of movement) - Always set to step - unit conversion is done within the motor record.

 P03 (Conversion factor for the thread) - Always set to 1 - unit conversion is